 Penang’s hotels are usually quite affordable even in the 4-star or 5-star categories so I would suggest splurging a bit for a more refined stay.
 Here are my recommendations after visiting Penang a number of times:

 In Georgetown, staying at Eastern and Oriental Hotel is like hitting two birds with one stone.
 It is in itself a tourist attraction.
 At the same time, you get to bask in colonial luxury.
 Stay in the newer Victory Annex for some fine seaside views.
+Among midrange options, Campbell House offers one a colonial living experience, complete with antique phones in the guestrooms as well as Peranakan accents in the bathroom.
+For a budget option in Georgetown, you can check out SAVV Hotel which has been renovated recently.
+You can also check out other hotel options in Penang, including cheaper options here.

 In Batu Ferringhi, the Parkroyal Penang Resort is a good family-friendly midrange option.
 The Shangri-la Rasa Sayang Resort is the place to go if you’re looking to stay at Penang’s most luxurious hotel.
 The Rasa Wing in particular is noted for having a gigantic outdoor tub!